nodejitsu/handbook/ReadMe.md

 - The [API](#Using_The_API), A high-level JSON API

-If it is your first time deploying an application and are eager to get started, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
+If it is your first time deploying an application and you are eager to get started, we recommend that you try out [Jitsu](#Using_The_Jitsu_Client), our CLI tool.
 Jitsu has a one line installer, it's self-documenting, and you'll be able to deploy your app in seconds.

 <a name="Using_The_Jitsu_Client"></a>